-What should swimmer eat if they have to return for a final that night?
-An ideal lunch is a carbohydrate based meal, with protein optional.
+What should swimmers eat if they have to return for a final that night?
+An ideal lunch is a carbohydrate-based meal, with protein optional.
 The meal should not be too large, as the swimmer should be relying on smaller snacks to top up fuel stores.

-- fruit bread, hot x bun with glass of milk and fruit
+- Fruit bread, hot x bun with a glass of milk and fruit

 More snack ideas

-Fresh fruit, dried fruit, fruit tubs, cereal bars, milk drinks, low-fat yoghurt tubs, low-fat custard tubs, pikelets, pancakes, dry crackers like vitawheats, cruskits, rice crackers with jam/jelly, or low fat dips.
+Fresh fruit, dried fruit, fruit tubs, cereal bars, milk drinks, low-fat yogurt tubs, low-fat custard tubs, pikelets, pancakes, dry crackers like vitawheats, cruskits, rice crackers with jam/jelly, or low-fat dips.

-What should they consume after warm up, before racing finals? just fluids, maybe sports drink if a longer race
+- What should they consume after their warm-up, before racing finals? just fluids, maybe sports drink if a longer race

 Dinner (at end of day)

-Evening meals can be pre-prepared at the lunch time break so athletes can eat immediately on returning.
-Eat as much as can be tolerated with bed time close.
+Evening meals can be prepared earlier at the lunchtime break, so athletes can eat immediately on returning.
+Eat as much as can be tolerated with bedtime close.
 A balance of carbohydrates (2/4) and protein (1/4 - 100-150g) with the rest vegetables (hopefully).
 Quantity can be slightly less than their usual meal size, as the swimmers will have eaten more snacks during the day to cover total energy needs.
-The amount consumed will also depend on the athletes energy expenditure over the competition day, and their basal energy needs which vary between individuals.
+The amount consumed will also depend on the athlete's energy expenditure over the competition day, and their basal energy needs which vary between individuals.